-- R-334 King County shall encourage, support and promote the application of sustainable development practices in all private sector development within the Rural Area. - R-335 King County shall provide assistance through development of customized stewardship plans for individual properties, to help property owners understand their properties' characteristics and the potential impacts of their actions, and to make sustainable land use choices that protect natural resources.
+King County shall encourage, support and promote the application of sustainable development practices in all private sector development within the Rural Area.

+King County shall provide assistance through development of customized stewardship plans for individual properties, to help property owners understand their properties' characteristics and the potential impacts of their actions, and to make sustainable land use choices that protect natural resources.

-G. Low Impact Development
+G. ((Low Impact Development)) Surface Water Management

-Current development practices can adversely impact water resources.
-Low impact development (LID) is an approach to land development that works to preserve a site's natural hydrologic functions by protecting and enhancing native vegetation and soils, reducing impervious surface and managing stormwater at the source.
-These techniques are well suited to development in rural residential zoned areas.
-King County has been and will continue to be a leader in developing and implementing state-of-the-art stormwater management techniques including LID.
-LID is becoming increasingly important in meeting the challenge of protecting declining and federally protected aquatic species, meeting the requirements of the Municipal NPDES Permit and in doing our part to protect and restore the Puget Sound.
+Current development practices can adversely impact ((water resources)) both the quantity and quality of water entering the natural environment. ((Low impact development (LID) is an approach to land development that works to preserve a site's natural hydrologic functions by protecting and enhancing native vegetation and soils, reducing impervious surface and managing stormwater at the source.
+These techniques are well suited to development in rural residential zoned areas.))
+King County has been and will continue to be a leader in developing and implementing state-of-the-art stormwater management techniques including pollutant source control at businesses and homes, stormwater flow control and water quality treatment facilities, and how impact development (LID).
+LID is an approach to land development that works to preserve a site's natural hydrological functions by protecting and enhancing native vegetation and soils, reducing impervious surface and managing stormwater at the sources.